liyafe1997/dlna-screen-cast/README.md

 Cast your entire Windows desktop over DLNA.
 This is especially useful when your TV or computer (Wi-Fi adapter) has poor Miracast support.

+Audio-only casting is also supported, allowing you to cast currently playing audio to DLNA-compatible speakers or use your TV as a speaker.

 This project was brought to life with Claude Code and Codex.

 <img width="1135" height="728" alt="图片" src="https://github.com/user-attachments/assets/6d373b77-6ae2-4fdb-8aa6-bb37a0e08ad8" />